Bill Clifton: Later music career

 After enlisting for two years in the Marine Corps, in 1956, Clifton re-entered the music business.
 The Stanley Brothers introduced Clifton to Dee Kilpatrick, who was Mercury's A&R man located in Nashville, and he invited Clifton to record for Mercury Records.
 However, by the time Clifton was ready to record, Kilpatrick had moved on from Mercury Records in order to take over WSM Artists' Service Bureau manager position.
 Therefore, he referred Clifton to Pierce who was interested, but said that Mercury-Starday would not finance the recording.
 With the help of Ralph Stanley and two of the Clinch Mountain Boys, Clifton put together his own studio band.
 In 1956, Clifton paid for the recording time in RCA studios to cut four songs with this band.
 In 1957, Clifton released two of these songs to Starday, who issued them on a "trial basis".
 The overall record sold very well and received a lot of exposure from WWVA.
 The success of his release helped Clifton to be moved to Mercury-Starday for his next session in Nashville of April 1957.

 On July 4, 1961, Clifton organized one of the first bluegrass festivals at Oak Leaf Park in Luray, Virginia (an earlier one-day event had taken place at Watermelon Park near Berryville, Virginia on August 14, 1960).
 The festival featured many of the biggest acts of the day in bluegrass music including Bill Monroe, the Stanley Brothers, Jim & Jesse, Red Allen, Frank Wakefield & The Kentuckians, Mac Wiseman and the Country Gentlemen.
 In 1963, Clifton's family moved to England and he toured all over Europe playing in local folk clubs.
-In 1967, he joined the Peace Corps, serving three years in the Philippines.
+In 1963 while in London, he recorded 1 song in front of a live television audience for the UK regional television folk and blues music series Hullabaloo, presented by the Scottish folksinger Rory McEwen; these sessions were released on DVD in 2020.In 1967, he joined the Peace Corps, serving three years in the Philippines.
 Meanwhile, he recorded with a local New Zealand band, The Hamilton County Bluegrass Band.
 In later years, he recorded both in Europe and in the United States.
 In the 1970s, he signed with County Records and formed the First Generation band, consisting of Clifton on guitar, Red Rector on mandolin and Don Stover on banjo.
 Clifton and his family returned to the United States in 1978 and settled down in Virginia.
 In 1980, he began recording for his own label Elf Records.
 In 2008 he was inducted into the International Bluegrass Music Association's Hall of Fame.